Manti–La Sal National Forest: Location and history

 The La Sal Mountain loop road leads from Castle Valley to Geyser Pass and back down to Moab.
 Scenic Oowah Lake can be found within the forest.

 In descending order of land area, the forest is located in parts of San Juan, Sanpete, Emery, Utah, Grand, Carbon, and Sevier counties in Utah, as well as Montrose, and Mesa counties in Colorado (Only about 2.1% of the forest lies in Colorado).
 Forest headquarters is located in Price, Utah.
 District offices are located in Ephraim, Ferron, Moab, Monticello, and Price.

-The forest was originally established as the Manti Forest Reserve by the General Land Office on May 29, 1903, with 584640 acre.
+The forest was originally established as the Manti Forest Reserve by the United States General Land Office on May 29, 1903, with 584640 acre.
 On July 1, 1915 Nebo National Forest was added, and La Sal National Forest on November 11, 1949.
 On August 28, 1950, the name became Manti–La Sal National Forest.

 On December 28, 2016, President Barack Obama proclaimed the 1.35 million acre Bears Ears National Monument, which includes most of the Monticello Ranger District on the forest and the Dark Canyon Wilderness.

 Recreation

-Manti La Sal National Forest is very popular for recreation.
+Manti–La Sal National Forest is very popular for recreation.
 The northern district on the Wasatch Plateau is well known for the Skyline Drive, an unpaved road tracing along the backbone of the plateau.
 There is also an extensive ATV trail system in the forest there.
 The Moab District in the La Sal Mountains contains a number of hiking trails, as well as views over the desert regions of Canyonlands National Park and Arches National Park.
-The Monticello District is home the Manti La Sal National Forest's only wilderness area, the Dark Canyon Wilderness, a vast, remote canyon area.
+The Monticello District is home the Manti–La Sal National Forest's only wilderness area, the Dark Canyon Wilderness, a vast, remote canyon area.

 The Manti–La Sal National Forest, a 1.4 million acre mountain range, occupies parts of central and southeastern Utah, as well as parts of Colorado.
 The La Sal Mountains are lush with lakes, pine, aspen and evergreen trees, wildlife, and recreation.
 An easy drive from Moab, the La Sal Mountains not only provide a stunning visual contrast to the red rock town, but also a climactic, and recreational contrast as well.